shuup/shuup-guide/source/multivendor.rst

 creation process.
 Vendors can log in their admin panel as soon as they are approved.

-Se :ref:`Notifications` to set up customized Notifications
+See :ref:`Notifications` to set up customized Notifications

 Approving a Vendor
 ^^^^^^^^^^^^^^^^^^